All Episodes

 The idea that two of these planes might cost $4 billion is entirely reasonable.

-The only thing about this, Air Force One, that makes it look like a 747 is that that's what the shell of the device looks like.
+The only thing about this Air Force One that makes it look like a 747 is that that's what the shell of the device looks like.

-The only one larger is the Airbus A380, and there's no way Donald Trump is going to buy an Airbus for Air Force One.
+And there's no way Donald Trump is going to buy an Airbus for Air Force One.

-So a Boeing 7478 is it.
+So a Boeing 747-8 is it.

-Well, it turns out this is from the UK Daily Mail headline, Trump was right about Air Force One.
+Well, it turns out this is from the UK Daily Mail.

 How many people do you remember going on cable news, Fox News, MSNBC, CNN, trashing Trump for being an ignoramus on this?

-I'm sure if you watch cable news, you've seen countless people laughing at, mocking and making fun of Trump.
+I'm sure if you watch cable news, you've seen countless people laughing at, mocking, and making fun of Trump.

-And how many people are surprised that it's a UK paper that unearths the truth, which is right here in readily accessible Pentagon contract documents.
+And how many people are surprised that it's a UK paper that unearths the truth, which is right here in readily accessible Pentagon contract documents?

-I actually heard some people.
+I actually heard some people, these things only cost $189 million.

 It had nothing to do with the actual cost of the airplane.

-There's too much stupidity, and the reason the stupidity is there is because these people cannot get rid of the blinding partisanship and bias they bring to their existence.
+And the reason the stupidity is there is because these people cannot get rid of the blinding partisanship and bias they bring to their existence.

 They're not even trying to.